ajahne/blog/_drafts/2019-7-4-key-meetings-to-have-with-your-team.md

 - Additional Resources

 ## Purpose aka why am I writing this
-The purpose of this article is to provide an introduction to - and a set of resources for - key meetings that managers should have with members of their team.
+The purpose of this article is to provide an introduction to - and a set of resources for - key meetings that managers should have with members of their team, particularly those that report to them.

 When I first started managing, I had no idea what meetings I was supposed to conduct with my staff.
 In part because I was at a smaller organization and we were inventing processes on the fly and also because I did not have a manager who conducted or introduced me to these meetings.
-I learned about these meetings through peers in other organizations, network events, mentors, and reading.
-A
+I learned about these meetings through peers in other organizations, networking, mentors, and reading.
+A lot of reading!

+So I writing this for my past self, first time managers, managers looking to improve, those looking for a refresher.
+I had not seen these key meetings outline in one place, so I decided to make it!

 Each meeting breakdown contains important details, including:
 - Meeting Name